KAY ELECTRIC COMMUNITY FOUNDATION

 Programs, projects and organizations that are important components of a community’s overall quality of life, with emphasis on health care, senior citizens affiliated organization and projects, self-sufficiency, and basic human needs.
 Educational, youth programs and volunteer fire departments are also considered for grants.

-Applications for organizations or groups will be accepted through April 8, 2018, which is the next deadline for the 2018-second quarter.
+Applications for organizations or groups will be accepted through January 7, 2019, which is the next deadline for the 2019-first quarter.

 To apply, applications can be picked up at KEC Headquarters in Blackwell, or you can click on the application and guidlines link below.
 For more information or questions about the application process, deadline or program please contact Cyndi Mitchell at 1-580-363-1260.